 A pungent Febreze or air freshener smell coming from your driver’s window is as much a sign of cannabis use as the smell of the drug.
 A single puff of Febreze might do okay in covering up a general cannabis aroma.
 However, going crazy with the stuff will do you no good at all.
 It’ll just increase the suspicion that you’re hiding something.

 If ever in doubt, remember the following hilarious “Most Interesting Man in the World” meme:

 “I don’t always smell like Febreze, but when I do, it’s because my weed is too dank…”

 “Tidbit of Advice” #5: Swallowing Your Stash MIGHT be a Last-Ditch Option… But It’s Certainly Not Advised

-That being said, however, ingesting raw marijuana in small enough amounts (i.e. a gram or so) has not ever really been known to cause devastating effects.
-In fact, since THC and other cannabinoids need to be heated (decarboxylated) before they can have any effect on your brain, you probably won’t even get high if you eat a baggy full of pot like a stick of raw broccoli.
+However, ingesting raw marijuana in small enough amounts (i.e., a gram or so) shouldn’t cause devastating effects.
+THC and other cannabinoids need to be heated (decarboxylated) before they can have any effect on your brain.
+Therefore, you probably won’t get high if you eat a small bag of raw marijuana.

-Of course, though, this is an absolute last-ditch effort, and is definitely not advisable for larger quantities of weed.
+Even so, this is an absolute last-ditch effort and is not advisable for larger quantities of weed.